multiformats/multibase/README.md

 > Self-identifying base encodings

 Multibase is a protocol for disambiguating the "base encoding" used to express binary data in text formats (e.g., base32, base36, base64, base58, etc.) from the expression alone.

 When text is encoded as bytes, we can usually use a one-size-fits-all encoding (UTF-8) because we're always encoding to the same set of 256 bytes (+/- the NUL byte).
 When that doesn't work, usually for historical or performance reasons, we can usually infer the encoding from the context.

 However, when bytes are encoded as text (using a base encoding), the choice of base encoding (and alphabet, and other factors) is often restricted by the context.
 Worse, these restrictions can change based on where the data appears in the text.
-In some cases, we can only use `[a-z0-9]`.
-In others, we can use a larger set of characters but need a compact encoding.
+In some cases, we can only use `[a-z0-9]`; in others, we can use a larger set of characters but need a compact encoding.
 This has lead to a large set of "base encodings", almost one for every use-case.
 Unlike the case of encoding text to bytes, it is impractical to standardize widely around a single base encoding because there is no optimal encoding for all cases.

 As data travels beyond its context, it becomes quite hard to ascertain *which* base encoding of the many possible ones were used; that's where multibase comes in.
 Where the data has been prefixed before leaving its context behind, it answers the question:

 > Given binary data `d` encoded into text `s`, what base `b` was used to encode it?

 To answer this question, a single code point is prepended to `s` at time of encoding, which signals in that new context which `b` can be used to reconstruct `d`.

 ## Table of Contents